-Unit 1 Unit 2 Unit 3 Unit 4 Combinatorics, vectors and proof Complex numbers, trigonometry, functions and matrices Mathematical induction, and further vectors, matrices and complex numbers Further statistical and calculus inference Combinatorics Vectors in the plane Introduction to proof Complex numbers 1 Trigonometry and functions Matrices Proof by mathematical induction Vectors and matrices Complex numbers 2 Integration and applications of integration Rates of change and differential equations Statistical inference results from each of the assessments are added together to provide a subject score out of 100.
+Unit 1 Unit 2 Unit 3 Unit 4 Combinatorics, vectors and proof Complex numbers, trigonometry, functions and matrices Mathematical induction, and further vectors, matrices and complex numbers Further statistical and calculus inference CombinatoricsVectors in the planeIntroduction to proof Complex numbers 1 Trigonometry and functions Matrices Proof by mathematical induction Vectors and matrices Complex numbers 2 Integration and applications of integration Rates of change and differential equations Statistical inference each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

 In Units 1 and 2, all assessment is formative.
-However, the assessment in Units 1 and 2 will model that which students will encounter in Units 3 and 4.
+However, the assessment in Units 1 and 2 will model the assessment for Units 3 and 4.
 In Units 3 and 4 students complete four summative assessments.
-The
+The results from